OJ2016/ME-C3100/README.txt

 (Try to get everything done!
 Based on previous data, virtually everyone who put in the work and did well in the first two assignments ended up finishing the course, and also reported a high level of satisfaction at the end of the course.)

                             opened this file (0p): done
-                         R1 Moving an object (1p): not done R2 Generating a simple cone mesh and normals (3p): not done R3 Converting mesh data for OpenGL viewing (3p): not done R4 Loading a large mesh from file (3p): not done
+                         R1 Moving an object (1p): done
+R2 Generating a simple cone mesh and normals (3p): done R3 Converting mesh data for OpenGL viewing (3p): done
+           R4 Loading a large mesh from file (3p): done

-# Did you do any extra credit work?
+# Did you do any extra credit work? yes!

+improved camera controls, implemented virtual trackball. also zooming done with mousewheel smoothed translation, motion animation instead of instant translation. arrow keys pgup pgdn

 (Describe what you did and, if there was a substantial amount of work involved, how you did it.
 Also describe how to use/activate your extra features, if they are interactive.)

-# Are there any known problems/bugs remaining in your code?
+# Are there any known problems/bugs remaining in your code? no

 (Please provide a list of the problems.
 If possible, describe what you think the cause is, how you have attempted to diagnose or fix the problem, and how you would attempt to diagnose or fix it if you had more time or motivation.
 This is important: we are more likely to assign partial credit if you help us understand what's going on.)

-# Did you collaborate with anyone in the class?
+# Did you collaborate with anyone in the class? no

 (Did you help others?
 Did others help you?
 Let us know who you talked to, and what sort of help you gave or received.)

 # Any other comments you'd like to share about the assignment or the course so far?
+I really like that the lectures explain things.
+My math is a bit rusty right now but the lectures actually explain things like matrix multiplications etc, which is really great!

 (Was the assignment too long?
 Too hard?
 Fun or boring?
 Did you learn something, or was it a total waste of time?
 Can we do something differently to help you learn?
 Please be brutally honest; we won't take it personally.)